tankist256/scandiweb-internship/README.md

 # scandi-web-internship
-this my tree where i show what i study for this month
+this my notes where I show what I study for this month